Explaining Commercial Auto Insurance

 What kinds of vehicles are typically covered?

-- vehicles used for food service, like food trucks and catering vans;
+- Foodservice vehicles, like food trucks and catering vans

-- vehicles used by plumbers, roofers, electricians, and landscapers;
+- Vehicles used by plumbers, roofers, electricians, or landscapers

-- courtesy vehicles for repair shops, hotels, and restaurants;
+- Courtesy vehicles for repair shops, hotels, or restaurants

-Commercial auto insurance policies typically have terms of 6 or 12 months, the same as private passenger auto insurance policies; however, individual policy terms and coverage may vary depending on the insurance company.
+Commercial auto insurance policies typically have terms of 6 or 12 months.
+However, individual policy terms and coverage may vary depending on the insurance company.
 Direct Auto Insurance offers competitive prices on policies with terms of 6 and 12 months.

 What does commercial auto insurance cover?